OrganicityEu/organicityeu.github.io/docs/tools/websockets/index.md

 ### Start Netbeans and create a new empty java project

+The below screenshots show the steps of creating a simple java application

 ![Step_1](images/step1.png)

 ![Step_2](images/step2.png)

+When the java project has been created it is time to import the websocket connection

 ### Add WebsocketsClient.jar as external jar

+The below screenshots show how to add an external jar to an existing java project.

 ![Step_3](images/step3.png)

 ![Step_4](images/step4.png)

-## Adding an asset (can be omitted if there is already an asset available)
+### Adding an asset (can be omitted if there is already an asset available)

 This task can only be performed if you are a registered OrganiCity experimenter!
 In order to become an experimenter go to this website https://experimenters.organicity.eu, and click "Sign in" (even if you don't have a user yet - you can create one).